rebelchris/astro-modal/README.md

 # Astro modal component

-This component is a accesible and reusable Astro compopnent for creating modals.
+This component is a reusable Astro compopnent for creating modals.

 ## How to use it?